shaimapv/python_program/README.md

 - Performs a **bitwise XOR** operation on the two numbers.
 - Prints the result.

-# Left Shift and Right Shift Operations in Python
+# 7.Left Shift and Right Shift Operations in Python

 This Python script demonstrates the use of **bitwise left shift (`<<`)** and **right shift (`>>`)** operators.